domino4com/CWV/README.md

 <img src="assets/CWV.svg" width=200 align="right">

-# CWS Core WiFi Extended
+# CWV Core WiFi Extended
 This is the extended core used in the Domino4 eco-system.
 > This core has 4Mb of PSRAM.
 Remember to enable the PSRAM in Arduino.